orlicekm/CsharpCourse/Lectures/Lecture10/PITCHME.md

 ### ItemsControl - Collection Change
 *  How to re-render collection?
 *  Property `ItemsSource`
-  * Assignment of a different object
+  * Assignment of a different object to the bound property
     * Content is cleared, now data is generated
-  * Change of item in a `ItemsSource` collection
+  * Change of an item in the `ItemsSource` collection
     * Only with objects implementing interface `INotifyPropertyChanged`
-  * Adding or Removing items in a collection
+  * Adding or Removing items in the collection
-    * Collection must implement interface `INotifyCollectionChanged`
+    * The collection must implement interface `INotifyCollectionChanged`

 +++
 ### ItemsControl - ListBox
 * Property `SelectedItem`
   * Object that is *bindable*
 * Property `SelectedValuePath`
-  * Defines path to a property that is binded by `SelectedValue`
+  * Defines path to a property that is bound by `SelectedValue`
   * E.g., `Object.Property1.Property2`
 * Property `SelectedValue`
   * Value of property defined by `SelectedValuePath`